hyperledger-archives/fabric/docs/protocol-spec.md

 #### 4.7.1 Simplified client

-Client side enrollment and transaction creation is performed entirely by a non-validating peer that plays the role of an online wallet.
+Client-side enrollment and transaction creation are performed entirely by a non-validating peer that plays the role of an online wallet.
 In particular, the end-user leverages their registration credentials <username, password> to open an account to a non-validating peer and uses these credentials to further authorize the peer to build transactions on the user's behalf.
 It needs to be noted, that such a design does not provide secure **authorization** for the peer to submit transactions on behalf of the user, as a malicious peer